adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 Ensure the `Cache-Control: max-age=60` header is included in the response before continuing.

 > Is the `Cache-Control` header missing?
 Ensure you've installed the latest code in `aem-project/` to your publish instance.
-To do so with a single command, (from the `aem-project/` dir): `mvn -PautoInstallSinglePackagePublish clean install`.
+To do so with a single command, (from the `aem-project/` dir): `mvn -PautoInstallSinglePackagePublish clean install`

-Next, set the `enableTTL` flag to "1" by un-commenting the following line in your dispatcher.any configuration (around line 255):
+Next, set the `enableTTL` flag to "1" by un-commenting the following line in your dispatcher.any configuration (on macOS: `/private/etc/apache2/conf/dispatcher.any`, around line 255):

 ```
-# /enableTTL "1"
+/enableTTL "1"
 ```

 You will need to restart Apache for this change to take effect: